 Figure 3.
 Farmers’ awareness of climate change by smallholder farmers.

-This section is essential for farmers, as it provides vital information about climate change and variability, enabling them to understand which adaptation strategies are necessary to mitigate these changes.
+This section is essential for farmers as it provides vital information about climate change and variability, enabling them to understand which adaptation strategies are necessary to mitigate these changes.
 Farmers informed about climate change are more likely to take prompt action and adopt effective adaptation measures.
 Smallholder farmers have reported experiencing significant changes in both rainfall and temperature.
 They have observed declining rainfall patterns, negatively affecting their agricultural productivity.
 These findings align with the research of Makamane et al. [76] and Nyang’au et al. [72], which indicate a substantial decrease in rainfall over the years, leading to detrimental impacts on agriculture.
 Farmers believe rainfall levels were more favorable in previous years and note that the rain now arrives much later in the season, disrupting the traditional plowing schedule.
 Additionally, the duration of the rainfall season has shortened, making it difficult for many farmers to plan effectively for their planting activities.
 The unpredictable nature of rainfall, combined with the reduced season length, complicates their farming efforts.
 Figure 4 illustrates the changes in rainfall patterns as experienced by smallholder farmers.

 Conversely, smallholder farmers have also observed changes in temperature over the years.
 This study revealed that farmers have experienced an increase in temperatures by 78% compared to previous years, as illustrated in Figure 5.
 These findings are consistent with Mdoda [77], who reported similar trends among smallholder farmers in the Eastern Cape.
 Farmers further indicated that these temperature changes have had a detrimental effect on their agricultural practices.